Maryland preps resources as coronavirus cases grow to eight

 “We're seeing rising cases of COVID-19 throughout the state,” Lam said.
 “I think the legislature needs to take some proactive steps to be able to empower the governor with the tools that he needs to really respond to this public health crisis.”

-Senate bill 1080 was cross-filed by House Speaker Adrienne Jones (D-Baltimore) as HB 1663 Monday night.
+Senate Bill 1080 was cross-filed by House Speaker Adrienne Jones (D-Baltimore County) as House Bill 1663 Monday night.

 “It does make sure that we do not forget those that are most vulnerable, and that includes folks that may not have insurance … you can still get tested,” Lam told Capital News Service.
 “And once we have a vaccine, which is probably a year out, it also says that they would not have to pay for that vaccine.”